Go to main content

 Key topics discussed

-• Risk-proportionate regulatory and fiscal framework for smoke-free products
+• Risk-proportionate regulatory and fiscal framework for smoke-free products based on scientific and real-world evidence

 • Responsible marketing and commercialization, including youth access prevention